gshipley/enterprise_training/AdminTraining.md

 	HOSTNAME=broker.example.com

-Now that we have configured our hostname, we also need to set it for our current session but using the following command:
+Now that we have configured our hostname, we also need to set it for our current session by using the following command:

 	# hostname broker.example.com